kailash-manasarovar/statement/docs/timeline/2023/march.md

 - However, this alone would probably not have been enough to trap me, and so I was constantly fed mood-enhancing substances over the week which can exaggerate a small idea or feeling, and breakdown personal boundaries.
 - But even those two things together might not break the strongest of minds, and so it is my view that there was *actual* physical sexual activity happening while I was sedated in my apartment; something which became addictive to me without my conscious awareness; a honeymoon period if you will.

-!!! danger "A really, really evil man"
+!!! danger "A really, really evil man... or a slave?
+I guess they're all slaves."
     - If this is true, and myself and the trumpet teacher *were* having a sexual relationship, albeit with me completely sedated, then it could be described as somewhat consensual.

     ![Trumpet monster](../../content/images/trumpet-monster.webp)

 - The trick was making me believe that I was in love and that it was reciprocal.
 - It worked.
-- He may have loved me back.
-It'd be hard not to.

 !!! info "Seduction techniques - a primer"